-Swedish to English Certified Translation Services for Foreign Divorce Cases
+Swedish to English Certified Translations for Divorce Cases

 In Lynch v.
 Lynch, the parties were married in Virginia Beach, Virginia.
 The husband was an active member of the United States Navy and the parties moved around from Virginia Beach to Maine, to Belgium, to Arlington, and, eventually, Sweden.
 In 2013 while the parties were living in Sweden, the parties separated.